Honeysuckle Media

-Honeysuckle Media, Inc. is an American media company based in New York that publishes print and digital content.
-Its chief verticals are racial politics and social justice, gender and sexuality, culture, and cannabis.
-Honeysuckle is known for reportage on controversial subjects and personal testimony.
+Honeysuckle Media, Inc. is an American media company founded by Ronit Pinto and based in New York which publishes print and digital content.
+It blends journalism and film, spotlighting those who shape culture and set trends.
+Known for cannabis coverage and advocacy, Honeysuckle achieved major milestones, including groundbreaking Times Square campaigns.
+Its print, digital, and creative are nationally distributed in legal and traditional markets.

 History

 Honeysuckle was founded in 2013 by filmmaker, journalist and publisher Ronit Pinto.
 Then based in Detroit, the publication was digital-only and centered on provocative arts, culture, and film.
 After the relocation of its headquarters to New York, Honeysuckle began publishing print editions in 2015, the first featuring a Detroit punk artist.
 Subsequent print and digital platform expansion led to national and international distribution by 2018.
 At the same time, the brand garnered attention for its coverage of the legal cannabis industry and legalization movements.

 In 2021, Green Market Report named Honeysuckle among the top Cannabis Print Publications.

 Notable features have included Spike Lee, Leonardo DiCaprio, Alan Cumming, Kirsten Dunst, Holly Hunter, Laganja Estranja, Congressman John Lewis, and veteran cannabis advocates Steve and Andrew DeAngelo, as well as the last interview of adult film performer Candida Royalle.